-Envelope generator associated to the VCA parameters
+Parameters of the envelope generator associated to the VCA

-This envelope generator is set with the "attack time" knobs for the attack time, and the "decay time" knob for the decay time, and the "sustain level" knob for the level of sustain.
+This envelope generator is set with the "Attack Time" knobs for the attack time, and the "Decay Time" knob for the decay time, and the "Sustain Level" knob for the level of sustain.
 The management of the return to zero is identical to the envelope generator associated to the filter.